Crossing-Dead-Development/Limbus-E.G.O-Weapons/README_EN.md

 ### 📜 License / credits

 - See `LICENSE.csv`.
 - Characters, gift names, and original designs are © **Project Moon / Limbus Company**.
-This is a non-commercial fan pack.
+This is a non-commercial fan plugin.